boblannon/coding-irl_20191213/slideshow/slideshow.md

     - Learned new skills
     - **Learned about an entirely new domain**

+???

+There a lot to learn while building your coding skills, but to be a well-rounded developer you should also be exposing yourself to in-depth knowledge of other domains.
+You can use code in a million ways, and apply it to almost any other subject.
+In fact that's the best

 ---

-# Domain knowledge: the WHY of your code
+# Coding with a purpose

 It's fun at first, but just telling computers what to do gets pretty boring imo

 ```python

 def hello_world():
     print "Hello World."

 ```

 Writing code really gets interesting when you make computers do things _for a reason_.

+It's also the best way to get better at coding:
+- Apply your coding skill to a real problem in some domain.
+- Learn something about the world, then express that knowledge through code.

 ---

-# Writing a story

-Here's a story I wrote for you:
+# Going Shopping

+Let's take a really simple domain: shopping at a grocery store.
+I know about this domain because I do it all the time.
+I can combine that domain knowledge with my storytelling skills to write this story for you:

-> Once upon a time, I went to Acme to buy food.
+> _Once upon a time, I went to Acme to buy food.
 I had a list of stuff in mind that I needed to get: apples, milk, bread, eggs, waffles and ice cream.
-I got a shopping cart and wheeled it inside.
-Then I looked for the stuff I needed.
+I got a shopping cart and wheeled it inside._
+>
+> _Then I looked for the stuff I needed.
 When I found apples, I put them into my shopping cart.
+Same with the milk and bread, etc._
+>
-Same with the milk and bread, etc. When I had found everything I needed, I went to the checkout.
+> _When I had found everything I needed, I went to the checkout.
 The cashier scanned all of the items and told me the total price.
-I gave them my credit card, paid, and took everything with me.
+I gave them my credit card, paid, and took everything with me._
 >
-> If I wasn't sure where something was, I looked at the signs above the aisles: each aisle had a bunch of related types of things, to make it easier to find what I needed.
-If I was really lost, I could ask someone where the thing was.
+> _And they all lived happily ever after._

 ---